 To what class of offences shall we refer these irregularities of the venereal appetite which are stiled [sic] unnatural?
 When hidden from the public eye there could be no colour for placing them any where else: could they find a place any where it would be here.
 I have been tormenting myself for years to find if possible a sufficient ground for treating them with the severity with which they are treated at this time of day by all European nations: but upon the principle utility I can find none.
 (Offences Against Oneself)

-By the principle of utility Bentham refers to the school of philosophy known as Utilitarianism.
+By the principle of utility, Bentham refers to the school of philosophy known as Utilitarianism.
 In brief, Utilitarianism upholds “the belief that the right course of action is the one that will produce the greatest happiness of the greatest number of people.”
 (Oxford Learner’s Dictionaries) John Stuart Mill, a successor to Bentham, advocated for personal liberty of the individual in society positing:

 The only freedom which deserves the name is that of pursuing our own good in our own way, we shouldn’t attempt to deprive others of theirs, or impede their efforts to obtain it.
 Each is the guardian of his own health, whether bodily, or mental or spiritual.
-Mankind gains by suffering each other to live as seems good to themselves, than by compelling each to live as seems good to the rest. (as cited in the Libertarian Party of San Francisco)
+Mankind gains by suffering each other to live as seems good to themselves, than by compelling each to live as seems good to the rest.
+(As cited in the Libertarian Party of San Francisco)

 In the publication of his essay On Liberty in 1859, Mill argued that there be strict limits on state power concerning personal liberty, maintaining, “[T]he only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others.”
 (Philosophy Pages)

 The recommendation in the Wolfenden Report that homosexual behaviour between consenting adults in private should no longer be a criminal offence, based on the Utilitarian argument and the right to “privacy of morality,” ignited a debate that continues in the present regarding the role of the state in reinforcing the “moral norms” of society.
-The question then as now for critics of the recommendation remains: Is the decriminalization and destigmatization of homosexuality a matter of personal liberty or is it simply promoting libertinism?
+The question then as now for critics of the recommendation remains.
+Is the decriminalization and destigmatization of homosexuality a matter of personal liberty?
+Alternatively, is it simply promoting libertinism?
 Lord Devlin, a noted British jurist and critic of the Wolfenden Report, argued in The Enforcement of Morals, published in 1959:

 Societies disintegrate from within more frequently than they are broken up by external pressures.
 There is disintegration when no common morality is observed and history shows that the loosening of moral bonds is often the first stage of disintegration, so that society is justified in taking some steps to preserve its moral code as it does to preserve its government […] the suppression of vice is as much the law’s business as the suppression of subversive activities.
 (Hart-Devlin Debate)

-Following the decriminalization of homosexuality in England and Wales in 1967 and in Canada in 1969, the disintegration of society Lord Devlin feared, did not come to pass.
+Following the decriminalization of homosexuality in England and Wales in 1967 and in Canada in 1969, the disintegration of society Lord Devlin feared, did not happen.
 In the present, gay people in Canada and the United Kingdom take their place in society, pursuing their own good in their own way, just as any other citizen.
 They embrace the conventions of marriage and marital privacy, forming long-term relationships and now have the right to marry.
 The Civil Marriage Act, enacted in Canada in 2005 by the Liberal government of Prime Minister Paul Martin, legalized same sex marriage.
 Legislation allowing for same sex marriage in England and Wales came into force on March 13, 2014.
 This is a fitting legacy for the authors of the Wolfenden Report who were spot on in their recommendation regarding the decriminalization of homosexuality in England and Wales.
-In England and Wales and Canada the decriminalization of homosexuality does indeed provide for the greatest happiness of the greatest number of people.
+In England and Wales and Canada, the decriminalization of homosexuality does indeed provide for the greatest happiness of the greatest number of people.

 Posted by Geoffrey